Equivalent Mechanical Models for Sloshing: Linearized pendulum model

-If we compare the expression just obtained with the one in Eq.~\eqref{multibred}, there are a few additional terms that appear in the equations of motion, highlighted in red.
-The rest is formally identical to Eq.~\eqref{multibred} (even if now the rigid body inertia, state, external force, and pendulum's position are referred to $\bar G$, so they are physically different from those of Eq.~\eqref{multibred}).
-Before linearizing the system as done previously, we use the definition of the nominal center of mass of the system, $\bar G$, to write that
+Comparing the above formulation with Eq.~\eqref{multibred}, a number of additional terms can be identified in the equations of motion; these contributions are highlighted in red.
+All remaining terms retain the same mathematical structure as those in Eq.~\eqref{multibred}.
+It should be noted, however, that the rigid-body inertia, state variables, external forces, and pendulum position are now defined with respect to $\bar G$.
+Consequently, although the equations are formally identical, their physical interpretation differs from that of Eq.~\eqref{multibred}.
+Before proceeding with the linearization, it is convenient to exploit the definition of the nominal center of mass $\bar G$, wich implies that